iherman/canonical_rdf/Readme.md

 ### Which hash function to use?

 The paper does not specify which hash function to use, just that it should be a perfect one.
 It also contains some measurements and calculation on which functions are worth using.
+Note that we don't need a cryptographically strong hash function; it is only used to separate blank nodes.
+Higher level algorithms, i.e., producing the final and public signature of the graph may choose stronger algorithms if needed.

-_This implementation uses md4._ The only reason is that the resulting values are relatively short which makes it easier to debug.
+_This implementation uses md5._ The only reason is that the resulting values are relatively short which makes it easier to debug.
 A final specification should probably use SHA256.
 (Note that the article refers to SHA128 as being probably enough; however, the OpenSSL library, at least as used in node.js, does not seem to offer this function hence the choice for SAH256 as being probably more widely deployed.)
 The `crypto` package in node.js (and, consequently, this implementation) stores the values of hashes as a `Buffer` instance of unsigned 8 bit integers; the number of such integers depend on the specific hash function used.

 ### What does a "0" value of a hash mean?